alimghmi/todev/README.md

 ```

 ## Recommended Improvements
-- Endpoints to calculte developers performance
+- Endpoints to calculate developers performance
 - Implementing cache system
 - Custom user model to use email field as username
 - Using a lint action on github